EcjTn/Python-Journey/Basic Reverse Shell/readme.txt

 Don't misuse this.
-only used it on ur own Device/device u have permissions for testing.
+only use it on ur own Device/device u have permissions for testing.